fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

         }
     }
 ```
-Pretty simple, we simple wrap the given Statement into our own, and in evaluation first we `init` the `Intents` and at the end we make sure it's `released`.
+Pretty simple, we simply wrap the given Statement into our own, and in evaluation first we `init` the `Intents` and at the end we make sure it's `released`.

 > Note: TestRule documentation contains a couple of other Base classes extending TestRule.
-Usually it's better to use one of them which matches describes your need, that's because it might take care of additional things you wouldn't expect otherwise.
+Usually it's better to use one of them which matches your needs, that's because it might take care of additional things you wouldn't expect otherwise.
 Here we could have used ExternalResource, but I wanted the Intents.init() in the try as well.

 ##### Applying the Rule